MicrosoftDocs/fabric-docs/docs/data-science/sales-forecasting.md

 ### Pre-process the data

-In real-world business scenarios, when forecasting the sales there's often a need to predict sales in three distinct categories:
+When forecasting the sales in real-world business scenarios, there's often a need to predict sales in three distinct categories:

 - Forecast sales for a specific category of customers
 - Forecast sales for a specific product category and customer combination